-Serbia: Electricity market, About 40% of the market in Serbia free7.
-May 2014. / News Serbia Energy
+Serbia: Electricity market, About 40% of the market in Serbia free, News Serbia Energy

 According to EPS Supply, 56 percent of the electricity will be on the public supply during 2014th, for their own use EPS will spend five percent, distribution losses will be 13 percent and three per cent on the network.
 In a free market will be 23 percent of electricity.